NREL/EVI-Dist/README.md

 ![image](dashboard/fig/file_selection_successful.png)

 On the **Configurations** page, select the feeder that you want to run the simulation for.
 Select the controller type(s), and the month of simulation.
-If you have AMI data for the selected feeder, browse that file as well.
-You can find the existing AMI data under `data/ami_data`.
+If you have **transformer** level AMI data for the selected feeder, browse that file as well.
 If no AMI data is selected, only EV profiles will be shown.
+If you additionally have **customer** level AMI for the selected feeder, you can select its file to enable coincidence analysis results in the **Displaying results**  page.
 Finally, you can custom name the adoption scenario, e.g., 2030 (High).

 ![image](dashboard/fig/configs.png)